The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Introduction

-To summarise, in this paper we: \begin{itemize}[leftmargin=*,noitemsep, nolistsep] \item Formulate \prob\ -- parallelising a multi-agent execution from a single-agent trace. \item Propose an evaluation metrics suite of parallel execution using publicly available annotations. \item Design a complex prompt that allows state-of-the-art VLM to act as a reasoning model, to solve \prob, maximising goals and respecting spatial, object and causal constraints. \item Evaluate on 100 long videos from two single-person datasets~\cite{Damen2022RESCALING,perrett2025hdepic} for both 2-Body (N=2) and 3-Body (N=3) execution. \item Demonstrate the difficulty of this problem, where naive assignment and optimisation scheduling produce significant collision rate (25.9\% and 39.7\%) between agents, and open-weight VLM QWEN fails to speed-up.
-While Gemini 2.5 Pro with base prompt performs poorly, it can be guided to improve goals and respect constraints, improving action coverage to 91.3\% and reducing collision, object and causal conflict -- to 7.7\%, 0.64\% and 18\% on 80 HD-EPIC videos, respectively.
+To summarise, in this paper we: \begin{itemize}[leftmargin=*,noitemsep, nolistsep,label=\textbullet] \item Formulate \prob\ -- the task of synthesising a multi-agent parallel execution from one video with a single-agent trace. \item Propose an evaluation metrics suite of parallel execution using publicly available annotations. \item Design a complex prompt that allows state-of-the-art VLM to act as a reasoning model, to explore \prob~in a training-free manner, maximising goals and respecting spatial, object and causal constraints. \item Evaluate on 100 long videos from two single-person datasets~\cite{Damen2022RESCALING,perrett2025hdepic} for both 2-Body (N=2) and 3-Body (N=3) execution. \item Provide an empirical analysis of the difficulty of this problem, where naive assignment, action-based and procedural-learning based scheduling produce significant collision rate (15.1\%, 23.5\% and 10.1\%) between agents, and open-weight VLM Qwen fails to speed-up.
+While Gemini 2.5 Pro with base prompt performs poorly, it can be guided to improve goals and respect constraints, improving action coverage to 91.3\% and reducing collision, object and causal conflict -- to 4.2\%, 0.23\% and 18\% on 80 HD-EPIC videos, respectively.

 \end{itemize}